There lives an angel and her name is Miguelina. She is one of the most inspirational people I know.

 These are indeed very lucky children who will have a far better chance of changing their future and the future of their country with their education.

-2008 graduation was a joyous occasion with all students moving onto the next grade with the exception of two children who will be moving forward in January.
+2008 graduation was a joyous occasion with all students moving on to the next grade with the exception of two children who will be moving forward in January.
 This is no small feat when you consider the Dominican Republic’s dismal track record in education.

 According to a report released during the Global Education Forum, most students in the Dominican educational system aren’t getting the basic educational tools needed to succeed.
 When Miguelina accepts new children into her school from the public school system, often the children don’t even know how to read.